 Women and Pattern Baldness

 Heredity plays a major factor in this type of baldness, says Dr Tan.
 These patients inherit hair follicles with a genetic sensitivity to a male hormone called dihydrotestosterone (DHT).
-DHT shrinks and miniaturises the hair follicles, causing shortening of their lifespan.
+DHT shrinks and miniaturizes the hair follicles, causing shortening of their lifespan.
 A tiny level of testosterone is present in all females.
-When female hormone (oestrogen) drops with taking contraceptive pills or menopause, DHT becomes relatively higher and starts causing hair loss, explains Dr Tan.
+When female hormone (oestrogen) levels drop by taking contraceptive pills or menopause, DHT becomes relatively higher and starts causing hair loss, explains Dr Tan.